Finnoy Travel - Travel Stories and Reviews

 Learning the Finnish Language

-For an immigrant moving to Finland and wanting to work as a nurse, one of the biggest challenges is learning the Finnish language considered one of the world's most difficult languages to learn.
-Good communication between nurses and patients is very important for the delivery of safe care and successful outcome of individualized nursing care for each patient.
-Also, communication involves persons who surround the client/patient, the patient's family members or significant others and other members of the health care team which is why the language of communication should be understood by all those involved in it.
-Therefore, to be able to achieve a successful nursing career in Finland, one must commit to learning and being able to communicate adequately in either Finnish or Swedish in a healthcare setting.
+For an immigrant moving to Finland and wanting to work as a nurse, one of the biggest challenges is learning the Finnish language, considered one of the world's most difficult languages to learn.
+Good communication between nurses and patients is essential for delivering safe care and successful outcomes for individualised nursing for individualised patients.
+Also, communication involves individualised care around the client's family members, significant others, and other healthcare team members.
+This is why all those involved should understand the language of communication.
+Therefore, one must commit to learning and communicating adequately in Finnish or Swedish healthcare settings to achieve a successful nursing career in Finland.

 Burnout